thiagosaife/thiagosaife/README.md

 ## 🚀 About Me

 * 💻 Frontend specialist with deep experience in **Vue.js (Vue 2 & Vue 3)**
+* 🎓 Currently pursuing an MS in Artificial Intelligence at the University of Colorado Boulder (Expected graduation: 2028), with a focus on Machine Learning (ML)
 * 🧠 Strong problem-solver with a growing focus on **algorithms and system design**
 * 🛠️ I favor **clean, dependency-light solutions** over unnecessary abstractions
 * 🔄 Experienced in **refactoring complex applications** and improving code quality